wovalle/fireorm/docgen/Core_Concepts.md

 ## Firestore

-According to [it's homepage](https://cloud.google.com/firestore), Firestore is a fast, fully managed, serverless, cloud-native NoSQL document database that simplifies storing, syncing, and querying data for your mobile, web, and IoT apps at global scale.
+According to [its homepage](https://cloud.google.com/firestore), Firestore is a fast, fully managed, serverless, cloud-native NoSQL document database that simplifies storing, syncing, and querying data for your mobile, web, and IoT apps at global scale.

 In Firestore, data is stored in _Documents_ which are organized into _Collections_ that may also contain _SubCollections_.